-I’ve written a lot of posts, several white papers, and even a book, but this is the first time that I am struggling with where to start.
 I could start 5 years ago, back in 2011 when I attended World Hosting Days for the first time, even though I had a high temperature (it was worth going).
-Only problem with that idea is that it would probably take you as much time to read it as it takes to get to Rust, Germany.
+The only problem with that idea is that it would probably take you as much time to read it as it takes to get to Rust, Germany.

 Rust is the hometown of Europa-Park one of the largest theme parks in Europe.
 And that’s where the World Hosting Days global is happening, inside a freaking theme park!
 But I am getting ahead of myself.